 Kindergarten is a magical year at Carlthorp School as children embrace the transition from preschool to an elementary classroom experience.

-With a two-week transition period of half days at the beginning of the school year, an Ice Cream Social, a mentor family/friend, and the help of their beloved 6th Grade buddies, Carlthorp School’s youngest students feel warmly welcomed into our community.
+With a one-week transition period of half days at the beginning of the school year, an Ice Cream Social, a mentor family/friend, and the help of their beloved 6th Grade buddies, Carlthorp School’s youngest students feel warmly welcomed into our community.

 Kindergarteners are always eager to share “news” at daily Morning Meetings, which is the beginning of our children’s Responsive Classroom experience.
 Responsive Classroom focuses on the intersection of positive community building and academic rigor to create a fulfilling and exciting learning environment.